tamago1908/Cursor-Changer.bat/README.md

 &nbsp;

 ## - **ABOUT THIS BATCH** -
-Cursor Chenger was created entirely with batch only.
+Cursor Chenger was created almost batch only, and No additional files or components are required.
-Im are pursuing what can be done with BATCH processing etc.
+Im are pursuing what can be done with BATCH processing and etc.

 This Batch is similar to a *simplified OS*, if you will.
 At the very least, it is by far larger and more complex than the Batch around the corner.
 And I (**tamago1908**) **created all of them by myself.**